cllckn/information-and-communication-technologies/module5/README.md

 ***
 ## Hands-on Exercise 1

+1. Initialize a new project with maven support.
+2. Include relevant database drivers for PostgreSQL and MongoDB operations.
+3. Define a package named `cc.ku.ict.module5.exercises.exercise1`.
-1. Define the `ecommercedb` database and `products` table in `PostgreSQL`.
+4. Define the `ecommercedb` database and `products` table in `PostgreSQL`.
-2. Run the program given above that performs operations on the  PostgreSQL database (Check the db connection parameters).
+5. Run the program given above that performs operations on the  PostgreSQL database (Check the db connection parameters).
-3. Define `findByName(String name)` and `findByPrice(double price)` methods for product repository and modify the main method to test them.
+6. Define `findByName(String name)` and `findByPrice(double price)` methods for product repository and modify the main method to test them.
 ***